Q1: What are the major changes in the 2025 admissions?

 A: There are no minimum score requirements for admission.
 For reference, you may want to refer to the average scores for those admitted over the past few years.

-Q30: I read that SPSE requests scores for the subject area of mathematics in the university entrance qualification examinations, but my examination subjects do not include mathematics.
+Q30: I read that the SPSE requests scores for the subject area of mathematics in the university entrance qualification examinations, but my examination subjects do not include mathematics.
 Can I still apply?

 A: To be competitive for admission, all submitted scores must include results for mathematics.